-7 days car hire from Palma de Mallorca Airport from only £0.98* per day.
+3 days car hire from Mallorca Airport from only £4.61* per day.

 Car hire in Spain is among some of the cheapest in Europe.
-Even at the last minute, Holiday Extras can offer cheap car hire at Palma de Majorca Airport that works out at less than £1 per day.
+Even at the last minute, Holiday Extras can offer cheap car hire from Palma de Majorca Airport.
 Book before you fly and take advantage of one of the most affordable ways to get around.
-From sweeping beaches, to historic towns and bustling nightlife, hire a car and enjoy the beautiful island of Majorca the best way: Your way.
+From sweeping beaches, to historic towns and bustling nightlife, hire a car and enjoy the beautiful island of Majorca the best way; Your way.

 Car Hire Locations

 All major car hire companies at Palma Airport are conveniently located in the arrivals hall of the airport terminal, while others are located on the ground floor of the main car parking building.

 Your rental desk location will be presented to you as you compare car hire followed by more specific address locations found within your confirmation email from the car hire company themselves.

 - Search - fill out your details above and click search to compare